MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 }
 ```

-Also, add one more UI component `copyable` to the second import at the top of the file:
+Next, add the component `copyable` to the second import of the file:

 ```typescript title="index.ts"
 import type { OnRpcRequestHandler } from '@metamask/snaps-sdk';